vectorgrp/sil-kit/docs/api/timeSyncService.rst

 In special cases, it may be required to synchronize an application thread with the execution of the simulation task.
 That is, the application wants to execute some code between time steps (given by invocations of the simulation task), *but on a different thread* than where the simulation task is executing.
-To achieve this, use :cpp:func:`SetSimulationTaskAsync()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationTaskAsync()>` to assign the simulation task function, and :cpp:func:`CompleteSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::CompleteSimulationTask()>` to let the SIL Kit continue the simulation.
+To achieve this, use :cpp:func:`SetSimulationStepHandlerAsync()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationStepHandlerAsync()>` to assign the simulation task function, and :cpp:func:`CompleteSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::CompleteSimulationTask()>` to let the SIL Kit continue the simulation.
 If the simulation task has been assigned using that function, execution will stop after the simulation task has finished executing.